Busboombot/librhsp/README.md

 # C library for REV Hub Serial Protocol

+20240720 ESB, I'm working on the RunMotorExample in test/motortest.cpp

 # Building with CMake

 For all platforms, create a `build` folder at the top level if one does not exist, and `cd` into it.